Arquivotheca/PDOS/readme.txt

 their own (proprietary) disk-repair utility on to a PDOS disk.

-So note some important things.
-1. VM not required.
-2. Multitasking not required.
-3. Ability to support FAT-32 is required. (done, requires testing)
-4. Ability to write to disks is required. (done!)
-5. Ability to handle Windows 32-bit executables is required.
+Note:
-6. Some utilities, such as "sys" are required.
+1. Some utilities, such as "sys" are required.
-7. Ability to handle long file names is required. (done except UCS-2 support)
-8. PDPCLIB needs to be ported to do Windows 32-bit (done!).
-9. An editor is required. (microemacs can now be run on PDOS)
+2. microemacs for windows should work
-10. Something as simple as DOS, not as complicated as Unix, is required.
+3. Something as simple as DOS, not as complicated as Unix, is required.
-11. PDPZM should be ported to upload/download data.
-12. All disk access via BIOS is fine and preferred.
-13. Speed is not an issue.
-14. The basics in place provide an opportunity for self-improvement.

 The environment as described above can also be used to develop Windows 32-bit console mode programs.

-Old stuff...

-Check to see if pdos (16 bit) static data is being initialized to 0 Find out why floppy disks aren't working in lba mode See if freedos can be used to install.

-see how close gcc is to running
+multitasking would be good

+file handles should be separate for each process

+liballoc should be incorporated into kernel32.dll

+processes should run in user mode, ie ring 3, to restrict instructions and memory access

+gcc and other stuff from binutils should run

-68000 port
+maybe do a 68000 and ARM port

-support posix.1 programming interface incorporate all source code I have into one huge pcomm.exe look at minimizing code that is authorized to hang system.
+maybe support posix.1 programming interface

+look at minimizing code that is authorized to hang system.

+It would be good if PD-Windows could run the mainframe emulator Hercules so that PDOS/3x0 can be run.